-Daniel Meridor is an Assistant Professor Adjunct at the Irwin S. Chanin School of Architecture at the Cooper Union, currently teaching in the Masters Program M.ArchII.
-He has been serving as an invited juror at TAU, Cooper Union, NYIT, and Pratt Institute, in addition to having outlined and lectured the seminar “Space, Territory, Space” at the BAU Institute.
-Daniel studied architecture at Tel Aviv University, Israel, VIU, Venice, Italy and The Cooper Union, New York where he received his Bachelors and Masters degrees in Architecture, History Theory and Urbanism.
+Daniel Meridor is an Adjunct Faculty at the Irwin S. Chanin School of Architecture at the Cooper Union, currently teaching in the M.ArchII and the B.Arch programs, as well as leading “Transient Boundaries”, a seminar exploring the concepts of transience in Architecture.
+He has been serving as an invited juror at TAU, Columbia, UPenn, City College, NYIT and Pratt Institute.
+Daniel studied architecture at Tel Aviv University, Israel, VIU, Venice, Italy and The Cooper Union, New York where he received his Bachelors and Masters degrees in Architecture, Theory, History and Urbanism.

 His approach to architecture comes from a questioning of edges as potential spaces to be challenged.
 In his work, he searches for ways to distort perceived boundaries and formulate new potentials for malleable delineations, both physical and virtual.